 There are a variety of services and accommodations available to UAS students through the Disability Services office.
 The DS Coordinator at UAS, will work with the student to find the most suitable accommodations for each individual.
 Examples of accommodations include: testing accommodations, note-taking and scribing assistance and alternate format books.
-A complete list of available services and accommodations.

 Students are able to contact the Disability Services at any time during their academic career at UAS to request reasonable accommodations.
 However, the sooner Disability Services is notified the sooner they can begin preparing reasonable accommodations and services.
 High school students with disabilities transitioning to post-secondary education may want to contact DS after receiving admission acceptance and/or registering for classes.
 It is your decision whether or not to inform the University of your disability.
 However, Disability Services highly encourages any students with disabilities to contact the DS office and strives to provide a safe, confidential, and welcoming environment in which to discuss disability concerns.
 Contact with the Disability Services office is the first step towards receiving any type of support services or accommodations.